jim11662418/Intel_4004_Single_Board_Computer/README.md

 The 4004's TEST input is used for the RS232 serial receive input.

 One of the 4265's ports (port W  at address 0x80) is used to read the four bit, sixteen position rotary switch.
+The least significant bit of the 4265's port Z and the least significant bit of port Y can be optionally connected to a TTL to USB Serial Adapter for a second 9600 bps serial port.

 The 4049 CMOS Inverters are used as buffers and level converters.
 <p align="center"><img src="/images/4004%20SBC%20IO.png"/>